macgibbons/sql-professional/book-1-carnival-design/chapters/ERD.md

 This chapter will introduce you to the concepts of entities being stored in a database, and then how to think about, and design, the relationships between the different entities.

+Carnival set out to design their new relational database.
+They used an Entity Relationship Diagram to explain their business operations data.
+They will define their entites, the attributes of those entities and the relationships between the entity data.

 ## Tools

 1. Visit the lucidchart.com site, and register for a free account.